devVenus1202/fantera-contracts/README.md

-# Fantra Collection
+# Fantera Collection

-This is test contracts for Fantra
+This is test contracts for Fantera

 ## Before starting
 Create `.env` file and fill the values from `.env.example`.